 The competent sporting tribunal for an appeal formulated within the framework of an event that is run over the territory of several countries shall be that of the ASN that requested the registration of the event on the international calendar.

-In events forming part of the FIA World Championships, the FIA GT Championship and the FIA F3000 International Championship, any appeal against the decisions of the stewards of the meeting formulated even by just one of the parties concerned, shall be brought directly before the International Court of Appeal, for which appeal the ASNs cannot refuse to give their assistance and agreement.
+Appeals may be submitted to the International Court of Appeal in accordance with the rules on competence and procedure set out in the Rules of the ICA, appended to the present Code.